Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 predictions = self.model.predict([rotated_inputs])
 ```

-If an average probability isn't good it means the current rotation isn't correct.
+If an average probability isn't high enough it means the current rotation isn't correct.
 We can skip to the next iteration.
-Notice that if it is 4th iteration then the function won't solve a sudoku and will return a copy of a frame without any changes.
+Notice that if it is 4th iteration then the function won't solve the sudoku and will return a copy of the frame without any changes.
 ```python
 if not probabilities_are_good(predictions):
 	current_attempt += 1
 	continue
 ```

-If an average probability is high enought we can get a grid with recognized digits.
+If an average probability is high enough we can get a grid with recognized digits.
 ```python
 digits_grid = get_digits_grid(predictions, digits_occurrence, rotation_angle)
 ```

-This function always returns a "vertically normalized" grid - it always can be compared with the previous solution, regardless of their rotation.
+This function always returns a "vertically normalized" grid so it always can be compared with the previous solution, regardless of their rotation.

 Comparing the current grid with the previous solution:
 ```python